amandoabreu/amandoabreu.github.io/_pages/fractional-cto.markdown

 ## When a Fractional CTO Can Help
 A fractional CTO will essentially do what a full-time CTO does.

 - A fractional CTO brings in the same experience and capability a full-time Chief Technology Officer would, at a fraction of the salary.
-So *if you are out to save as much money as you can*, and also need to take your business to a higher level, a Fractional CTO might be what you need.
+So **if you are out to save as much money as you can and also need to take your business to a higher level, a Fractional CTO might be what you need.**
 - You're starting something from scratch and don't want to make mistakes that create more technical debt than revenue right at the start.
-- If you are looking to optimize internal efficiencies, a Fractional CTO might be an excellent choice.
-A Fractional CTO may have a unique understanding of the workings of the internal environment, and highlight underperforming areas
+- If you are looking to optimize internal efficiencies, prcvent silos from forming, and using the talent you already have to their full extent, a CTO can help orchestrate the systems required for this
-- You have been affected by security breaches and exposed yourself to security risks that could take apart your business?
-You might not know where you went wrong or who to turn to for assistance.
-A Fractional CTO can shed light on all vulnerabilities in your system and adequately secure your business from all forms of future risks.
 - Product development is not going as planned – quality issues, delivery dates missed, customer satisfaction concerns, etc…
 - General IT issues are negatively effecting the company – phones, networking, internet, cloud hosting, desktop support, etc.
 - Concerns that things aren’t going as they should from tech perspective and want to get an objective assessment